timm/FFFT_Fastread-FFT_FSE18/reviewers_comments.md

 If there are file-level prediction, are the authors doing post release bug?
 If so, how is the post release determined?
 If the authors doing the commit-level prediction, did the authors pre-check the data generated by szz to avoid clear mistakes from szz and how do you control it?
 For example, sometimes, the szz would say a large number of commits are bug inducing to one bug.
 How is training and testing data split?

 In short, please add more details into the paper to avoid confusion.

-> change the name of the paper, remove FFTs and only focusing on the labeling as
+> change the name of the paper, remove FFTs and only focusing on the labeling .

 My other comments